hollance/coreml-survival-guide/README.markdown

 Included in this source code repo is the following:

-- **CheckInputImage:** Demo app for iOS that shows how to use a very basic image-to-image model to verify how Vision and the neural network preprocessing options modify the input image.
+**CheckInputImage:** Demo app for iOS that shows how to use a very basic image-to-image model to verify how Vision and the neural network preprocessing options modify the input image.

-- Scripts/
+**NeuralNetworkBuilder:** Demo of how to write your own Core ML converter.
+Includes the trained Caffe model.

+Scripts:

 - **convert_multiarrays_to_floats.py:** Changes the data type of any MultiArray inputs and outputs from `DOUBLE` to `FLOAT32`.
 - **convert_to_float16.py:** Changes the weights of the model from 32-bit to 16-bit floating point, cutting the model size in half.
 - **deeplab.py:** Demonstration of how to clean up a model by renaming inputs and outputs, removing unnecessary layers, inserting new layers, etc.
 - **helpers.py:** Useful utility functions for model surgery.
 - **quantize.py:** For quantizing and dequantizing models.

 Also check out my other repo [CoreMLHelpers](https://github.com/hollance/CoreMLHelpers) for a collection of helper code that makes it a little easier to work with Core ML in Swift.